 In your marriage, you can only truly have an experiential knowledge by spending meaningful time with your spouse.
 The more experiences you have with your spouse (pleasant, difficult, and ordinary) the more you will have this experiential type of knowledge.
 By the way, overcoming struggles and conflicts in ways that actually make you feel more connected is a great example of building the intimacy in your marriage.

 In John chapter 17, Jesus prays for himself, his disciples, and for all of the people that his disciples will eventually speak to.
 The longest part of that prayer is his prayer for his disciples, those that he had the face-to-face interaction with.
 Because of his face time with them, there was a special relationship built with them.

 In marriage, couples can find themselves so busy throughout the day and in their time with one another that much of their communication comes when they are not even looking at one another.
 It may be in front of the TV, while chasing down children, or laying in bed right before they go to sleep.
 Face-to-face time with your spouse is one key way to build your knowledge of and intimacy with one another.
 Make time for this daily!

-Song of Solomon is by far the best portrayal of a sexual relationship that we can read in scripture.
+Song of Solomon is by far the best portrayal of an enjoyable sexual relationship that we can read in scripture.
 And, in marriage, the sexual relationship is certainly a very important piece.
 But, this can also be a place of struggle for people.
 Sometimes, people mistakenly believe that if they can improve their sex lives (which may mean actually having sex) that their relationship will improve also.
-In actuality, the opposite is much more likely to be true.
-Improve your relationship, and your sex lives will improve as well.
+In actuality, the opposite is usually true.
+Improve your relationship, specifically your intimacy, and your sex lives will improve as well.